Hubs-Foundation/hubs-docs/docs/hubs-getting-started.md

 Additional controls for objects, videos, drawings can be found in their object menu.

-To reveal these controls hovering your cursor over the object and pressing the space or tab key on Desktop.
+To reveal these controls hover your cursor over the object and pressing the space or tab key on Desktop.

 For VR and mobile controls see our complete list of [Hubs Controls](./hubs-controls).